 Tel: +49 345 6847521

 A risk area is a state or region outside the Federal Republic of Germany for which there is an increased risk of infection with the SARS-CoV-2 coronavirus at the time of entry into the Federal Republic of Germany.
-You can find information on the risk areas on the website of the Robert Koch Institute.
+The Robert Koch Institute continuously updates a list of risk areas under the link: https://www.rki.de/risikogebiete

 Applications for dorms can be made as usual using our online dorm registration.

 Even in the current situation, we are still there for you with our social and psychosocial advice:

 Social counseling currently only offers counseling by phone or email.
 You can find your contact persons and contact information here.

 When you request an appointment from the psychosocial counseling service, please indicate which type of conversation you prefer (by phone or, if necessary, in person, in compliance with hygiene regulations).
 You can find your contact persons and contact information here.
 You can find the consultation calendar for simple 24/7 consultation appointment reservations here.

 If you need advice on legal advice, please contact the lawyer, Ms. Huber-Schabel.

 If you have symptoms of illness or if you feel unwell, please never go to the counseling center, but instead use the option of contactless telephone advice or make a new appointment.